rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 # Receiving Sample

-Following the flow of the Shipment, now we will simulate the behavior of a Distributor receiving goods from a Manufacturer.
+Following the supply chain flow, after the Shipment by one of the trading partners we have the receiving of goods by the other one.

-To have a better understanding, please read the Shipment Sample before continue.
+For a better understanding of this Receiving simulation, please refer to the Shipment Sample.

 [Shipment Sample](ShipmentSample.md)

-In this scenario, we will receive the transaction that was sent by a Manufacturer to a Distributor.
+In the Receiving scenario, we will process the message that was sent by a trading partner.

-If in the last sample (Shipment), the sender was the CNPJ 15042274000195, now we need to invert the trading partners because the flow now starts from the distributor that needs to confirm the receiving of the goods.
+If in the last example (Shipment), the sender was a manufacturer with the CNPJ 15042274000195, now we need to reverse the trading partners’ CNPJs because the flow now is focused on the distributor that needs to confirm the receiving of the goods.

 - Sender - CNPJ 83042274000167 (Distributor)
 - Receiver - CNPJ 15042274000195 (Manufacturer)

-> Just to give clear information,
+> Just be aware that the messages
-> the messages in this sample
+> in this example do not have
-> do not have the SIGNATURE tags
+> the SIGNATURE tags

 ### Communication flow